samuelweiler/bulk-rr/draft-woodworth-bulk-rr.md

 The Replacement Pattern MUST end in a period if it is intended to represent a fully qualified domain name.

-\[ Should there be a defined limit on the number of references?
-Even every hex character of an IPv6 address is only 32 references, and knowing a reasonable maximum can possibly simplify implementations. \]

 ## The BULK RR Presentation Format